minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Most civil cases in Minnesota are heard at District Courts.
 There are 10 Judicial Districts in the state.
 These are trial courts with general jurisdiction.
 Minnesota District Courts also hear appeals from its Conciliation Courts.
 Also known as Small Claims Court, this is a lower division of the District Court that handles civil suits involving claims of $15,000 or less.

-Civil case appeals are heard at Minnesota Court of Appeals.
+Civil case appeals are heard at the Minnesota Court of Appeals.
 Appeals of specific civil suits bypass this court and go directly to the Minnesota Supreme Court.
 The Supreme Court is the highest state court and it reviews the decisions of the state’s Tax Court and appeals from the Workers’ Compensation Court.

 How Do I Find Civil Court Records in Minnesota?